 Discuss your case with La Abogada de la Comunidad Mora as your Houston child custody attorney in a confidential case evaluation.
 Contact The Mora Law Firm P.L.L.C. by email or by phone at (832) 346-6330 to get started.

-You and your co-parent can create your own custody plan outside of court.
+You and your co-parent can create your own custody plan outside of court in Texas.
 Attorney Mora can help you negotiate this with the other parent and his/her lawyer.
-Once an agreement is reached, it can then be presented to the judge for approval.
+Once an agreement is reached, it can then be presented to the Texas judge for approval.